 FreeRTOS is a market-leading real-time operating system (RTOS) for embedded microcontrollers.

-It is professionally developed, strictly quality controlled, robust, fully supported and documented, free to use in commercial products without a requirement to expose proprietary source code, and has no IP infringement risk.
+FreeRTOS is professionally developed, strictly quality controlled, robust, fully supported, and documented.

+- FreeRTOS is free to use in commercial products without a requirement to expose proprietary source code. - There is no risk of IP infringement.

-Arm® has created an implementation of FreeRTOS that supports the CMSIS-RTOS2 API for real-time operating systems (RTOS).
+The Arm® implementation of FreeRTOS supports the CMSIS-RTOS2 API for real-time operating systems (RTOS).
 Using this software pack, you can choose between a native FreeRTOS implementation or one that adheres to the CMSIS-RTOS2 API and uses FreeRTOS internally.
-The CMSIS-RTOS2 API enables programmers to create portable application code to use with different RTOS kernels (for example, Keil RTX5).
+The CMSIS-RTOS2 API enables programmers to create portable application code to use with different RTOS kernels like Keil RTX5.
 See the CMSIS-FreeRTOS documentation and get started with an example project.